bnagar-px/kubevirt-benchmark/README.md

 #### Step 5: Create SSH Pod for Network Tests

-The SSH pod is required for ping tests that validate VM network connectivity:
+The SSH pod is required for ping tests that validate VM network connectivity. **All tests will fail to start if the SSH pod is not running** (unless you use `--skip-ping` to skip network validation).

 ```bash
 # 5.1 Create the SSH test pod